bluemelodia/ShellDivision/README.md

 9) Add in geographical barriers
 10) Add in the different organism types, and their perks
 11) Add in different game modes
-  Normal mode: default
+  Normal mode: default 8x8 board
-  Predation mode: predators never disappear from the screen Extinction mode: competitors and invasive species will remain on the board until wiped out, plus predators never disappear
+  Predation mode: 13x13 board, predators never disappear from the screen Extinction mode: 19x19 board, competitors and invasive species will remain on the board until wiped out, plus predators never disappear

 Realistically probably will not get past #5.